flosell/iamspec/README.md

 RSpec Tests for AWS IAM using the AWS Policy Simulator - inspired by serverspec.

-**Caution: this is a proof of concept I hacked together on a weekend.
-Don't expect everything to work perfectly!** - However, I'm interested in feedback, drop me a line if this feels useful to you!
+**Caution: WIP and proof of concept: Don't expect everything to work perfectly, make sense or be maintained going forward** - However, I'm interested in feedback, drop me a line if this feels useful to you!

 The other day, after making some changes to our projects IAM configuration, I told my colleague: _"It should work now"_.
 When he tried it, it didn't.
 No worries, I found the mistake, fixed it and on second try, it worked.

 But something kept nagging me: As a developer, I don't usually tell people "it _should_ work".
 I write tests, I _know_ it works.
 But somehow, I didn't do that in an area that counts, identity and access management.
 IAMSpec is my attempt in filling this gap.

-**TODO: asciicinema**

 ## FAQ